pdbc/Pdbc.Shopping/README.md

 It provides better readability and allows to creation of TestObjectBuilders to create correctly filled in object in my tests.

 For more info about how I use the builder pattern see [Test Data Builder page](Pdbc.Shopping.Documentation/articles/data-builders.md)

+## Persistence

+Logically we want to store our shopping lists & articles in some sort of database.
+Any persistence mechanism will suffice of course.
+In this proejct I've opted for
+Entity Framework Core.